Javayria is a hair styling enthusiast who loves to experiment with ways to do hair for everyday wear and formal occasions.

 With all the fashion going around nowadays, all of us want lovely, luscious manes that are healthy and look beautiful.
-But with thick and dark hair that never manages to stay tame, always poofs up when brushed, or just tangles way too easily, getting a shiny head full of healthy hair sounds like it involves a very expensive trip to the salon.
-Instead of damaging your hair further with chemicals, there are plenty of fail proof ways to get gorgeous hair - NATURALLY.
-These handy tips are a must, and a cheaper option as well.
+Unfortunately, it seems like thick and dark hair never manages to stay tame, always poofs up when brushed, or just tangles way too easily.
+Obtaining a shiny head full of healthy hair sounds like it involves a very expensive trip to the salon.
+Instead of damaging your hair further with chemicals, there are plenty of fail-proof ways to get gorgeous hair naturally.
+These handy tips are a must and will save you money as well.

-I would highly recommend to use Amazon's 100% Virgin Coconut Oil.
-I have bought it and used it for cooking, body moisturizing, and as a hair conditioner.
-It is of very good quality, and comes in a club value pack.
+I would highly recommend using 100% virgin coconut oil.
+I have bought it and used it for cooking, body moisturizing, and hair conditioner.
+It is very good quality and comes in a club value pack.
 Coconut oil is not cheap, and this product comes at a very good value that lasts a long time.

 Coconut oil is not the only way to go.
 Many woman with silky and thick hair oil their hair with olive oil and argan oil as well.
 Apply about a handful to the roots when wet and use as a conditioner.
 Otherwise, you can apply on dry hair in the scalp, and rub it along the ends.
 After leaving it on overnight, rinse your hair with warm water and use a conditioner to soften it.
 Oil should be applied every week to get optimum and silky results.

 Want to know why your morning hair ends up looking as if you got hit by a tornado?
 When you sleep with your hair open, it rubs against the pillow making the ends get tangled and creating a lot of static.
 Trying to calm down that hair in the morning is really tough, and let's be honest, who has the time?
 Instead, try braiding your hair in a French or a normal braid during the night to keep down frizz.
 Plus, you will also get bonus waves when you open it in the morning!